Hallelujah78/explosion-framer-motion/DEVNOTES.md

   => this doesn't seem correct since x must decrease, not increase => remember, we have reversed the sign of our slope, so it is actually 5.1934

-## Cartesian to screen coordinates
+## Convert screen coordinates to a different origin (center of screen)

 screenX = cartX + screenWidth/2
 screenY = screenHeight/2 - cartY